CAREER LADDER GRANT PROGRAM & WILDCAT TLC

 Tutoring - Leadership - Continuous Improvement

-For the fiscal year 2023, a voluntary performance pay matching program established by state statute was put in place by the General Assembly as an annual appropriation to provide the state’s share of the Career Ladder Program.
+For the fiscal year 2025-2026, a voluntary performance pay matching program established by state statute was put in place by the General Assembly as an annual appropriation to provide the state’s share of the Career Ladder Program.
 Up to 60 percent shall come from state Career Ladder Grant funds, and the remaining amount, not less than 40 percent and any related benefit costs, comes from local revenue.
 This grant is subject to appropriation on an annual basis.

-Leadership: Responsibilities assigned to certified staff outside of the regular school day focused on enhancing student learning at the school or district level.
-Assignment to leadership teams must show a direct connection to enhancing student achievement as set forth through the Comprehensive School Improvement Plan (CSIP) and Building Improvement Plan (BIP).
+Definition: Responsibilities assigned and/or approved by administration outside of the contracted school day focused on enhancing student learning at the school or district level.
+Leadership must show a direct connection to student learning, achievement, and instruction as set forth through the Strategic Plan.

-Current TLC Program = $35/hr.
+$1,750 = $35/hr.

 Must be in year 3+

-50 Hours required
+50 Hours minimum required and maximum allowed

-Stage 2:
+Stage 2: (Career Ladder Eligible)

 Must be in year 4+

-75 Hours required
+75 Hours minimum required and maximum allowed

 $3,000 = $40/hr.

-Stage 3:
+Stage 3: (Career Ladder Eligible)

 Must be in year 6+

-100 Hours required
+100 Hours minimum required and maximum allowed

 $5,000 = $50/hr.